Good Deeds Program

 What happens to the deed restriction when ownership changes?

 The deed restriction follows the property in perpetuity.
-Because a property can only be deed restricted once, additional Good Deeds funding is not available to subsequent buyers.
+Because a property can only be deed restricted once, additional Good Deeds funding is unavailable to subsequent buyers.
+However, BSCHT does provide 0% deferred down payment assistance loans to subsequent buyers who will use the home as their primary residence.

 As an investor, can I participate and rent my property?

 Yes, you can rent your property.
-At least occupant must work in Big Sky a minimum of 30 hours a week.
+At least one occupant must work in Big Sky a minimum of 30 hours a week and earn 75% of their income in Big Sky.
 Short-term renting is strictly prohibited.
+One tenant will need to complete Internal Revenue Service Form 8821 to provide BSCHT with tax documents on an annual basis.

 How much money will I receive for a Good Deeds restriction?